gauravd12345/wikiGPT/README.md

 # wikiGPT

-A decoder-only transformer built from scratch in PyTorch, trained to hold conversations and answer questions.
+A decoder-only GPT built from scratch in PyTorch, trained to hold conversations and answer questions.
 Inspired by the GPT-1 architecture (Radford et al., 2018).

 ---